 Offer to Help the Nursing Assistants

 Most hospital units have nursing assistants (CNAs, or sometimes referred to as patient care technicians) who take care of activities of daily living for their patients.
-These can include tasks like walking, feeding, bathing, and toileting patient, as well as obtaining blood sugars and taking vitals.
+These can include tasks like walking, feeding, bathing, and toileting patients, as well as obtaining blood sugars and taking vitals.

 They tend to go around every 3-4 hours and “round” on their patients to check vitals and perform tasks.

 Likely, the CNA will appreciate the help, and you will get some more practice with taking vitals and charting.
-Go into the room with them, and you can chart the vitals while they get the vitals or vice versa.
+Go into the room with them, and you can chart the vitals while they get them or vice versa.
 Frame it in a way where you can get some more practice and repetition, all the while demonstrating respect for their knowledge, experience, and expertise.

 Tidy Rooms on the Unit

 Often, patient rooms get messy and untidy quickly.
 Trays from meals, trash, or linen can pile up.
 With CNAs and RNs working so fast, when pressed for time, cleaning up these items falls to the bottom of the priority list.
+Therefore, it’s one of the cornerstone activities for nursing students in clinicals to tidy up patient rooms.

-What this can look like: Go into each room and greet the patient:
+What this can look like: Go into each room and greet the patient.

 “Hi, do you mind if I clear out these trays and tidy up a bit?”
 If they’re asleep, just quietly do it without waking them.